 Safe checks to try

-• Make sure any main power switch on the chair is turned on.
+- Make sure the main power switch on the chair is turned on.

 When to stop and escalate

-If the outlet works, the chair is connected properly, and there is still no response, stop there.
-Do not try to access internal components.
+If the outlet works, the chair is properly connected, the main switch is on, and there is still no response, stop there.
+Do not open the chair or inspect internal electrical parts.

 Problem 2: The Chair Turns On but Will Not Start a Program

 Sometimes the chair has power, but a massage program will not begin.
-That often points to a user-level setting, position, or startup detail rather than a deeper failure.
+This may be a control, selection, body-position, or startup-sequence issue.

 Safe checks to try

-• Check whether the program needs a full selection and confirmation before starting.
+- Check whether the program needs a final confirmation before starting.

-• Make sure you are seated correctly if the chair uses body scan or user-position logic.
+- Sit fully back in the chair if it uses body scan or user-position logic.

-• Restart the chair once and try again from the beginning.
+- Restart the chair once and try a simple preset program.

 When to stop and escalate

-If the controls light up but programs still will not run after a clean restart, document the behavior and contact support.
+If the controls light up but programs still will not run after a clean restart and normal seated position, document what happens and contact support.

 Problem 3: The Rollers Feel Too High, Too Low, or Just Wrong

-A chair that feels “misaligned” is not always malfunctioning.
-Sometimes it is a body-position issue, a scan issue, or a program that does not match the user well.
+A chair that feels misaligned is not always broken.
+It may be a body-scan issue, posture issue, program mismatch, or intensity setting that does not fit the user well.

 Safe checks to try

-• Run the scan or startup sequence again if your chair uses one.
+- Run the scan or startup sequence again if your chair includes body scanning.

-• Try a different program to see whether the feeling changes.
+- Try a different program to see whether the roller path changes.

-• Use a softer setting or back cushion if available.
+- Use a softer setting or back cushion if the chair allows it.

 When to stop and escalate

-If the rollers consistently hit obviously wrong areas in a forceful way even after repositioning and restarting, stop using the chair and contact support.
+If the rollers consistently hit the wrong area in a forceful or painful way even after repositioning and restarting, stop using the chair and contact support.
 Do not keep testing painful programs.

 Problem 4: The Chair Feels Too Strong or Suddenly Uncomfortable